DELTA INSTITUTE’S STATEMENT OF COMMITMENT TO DIVERSITY, EQUITY, AND INCLUSION

 - Utilize our communications and fundraising channels to amplify partner community organizations and groups led by BIPOCs.

 - Curate resources to help build our organizational capacity around intersectional DEI concepts.

 - Ensure communications tools, particularly our website, are inclusive to those with disabilities and incorporate ADA Website Compliance 2.0 Guidelines.

-Delta’s Board of Directors unanimously voted to approve this Statement of Commitment to Diversity, Equity, and Inclusion in March 2021.
+Delta’s Board of Directors unanimously voted to adopt this Statement of Commitment to Diversity, Equity, and Inclusion in March 2021 and subsequently reaffirmed in September 2022.
 We at Delta are using this Statement to sizably inform all of our policies, processes, practices, and partnerships, including our strategic plan.
 We are an organization of iteration, evaluation, and continuous improvement, and this includes how we best create thriving landscapes and communities throughout the Midwest.
 For questions or comments, please do not hesitate to contact us.

 OUR NEXT STEPS

 Delta Institute undertook and recently completed an 18-month planning period to identify, explore, and strengthen our goals related to Diversity, Equity, and Inclusion (DEI).
 Delta recognized in Spring 2019 that we need to evolve to better serve our community partners to achieve our shared vision of a thriving Midwest.
 This means that we must be authentic and inclusive at our fundamental core, ensuring that we do not contribute to legacy injustices that the 501c3 sector has indirectly/directly perpetuated.